cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 some input x.
 The protocol allows both parties to cooperate in computing F(k, x) such that the client learns F(k, x) without learning anything about k; and the server does not learn anything about x or F(k, x).
-A Partially-Oblivious PRF (POPRF) is a variant of an OPRF wherein client and server interact in computing F(k, x, y), for some PRF F with server-provided key k, client-provided input x, and public input y {{TCRSTW21}}.
-A POPRF with fixed input y is functionally equivalent to an OPRF.
+A Verifiable OPRF (VOPRF) is an OPRF wherein the server can prove to the client that F(k, x) was computed using the key k.
+A Partially-Oblivious PRF (POPRF) is a variant of a VOPRF wherein client and server interact in computing F(k, x, y), for some PRF F with server-provided key k, client-provided input x, and public input y {{TCRSTW21}}, and client receives proof that F(k, x, y) was computed using k.
+A POPRF with fixed input y is functionally equivalent to a VOPRF.
-A POPRF is said to be 'verifiable' if the server can prove to the client that F(k, x, y) was computed using key k, without revealing k to the client.

-POPRFs have a variety of applications, including: password-protected secret sharing schemes {{JKKX16}}, privacy-preserving password stores {{SJKS17}}, and password-authenticated key exchange or PAKE {{!I-D.irtf-cfrg-opaque}}.
+OPRFs have a variety of applications, including: password-protected secret sharing schemes {{JKKX16}}, privacy-preserving password stores {{SJKS17}}, and password-authenticated key exchange or PAKE {{!I-D.irtf-cfrg-opaque}}.
 Verifiable POPRFs are necessary in some applications such as Privacy Pass
 {{!I-D.davidson-pp-protocol}}.
 Verifiable POPRFs have also been used for password-protected secret sharing schemes such as that of {{JKK14}}.

-This document introduces a POPRF protocol built upon prime-order groups based on {{TCRSTW21}}.
+This document specifies OPRF, VOPRF, and POPRF protocols built upon prime-order groups based on {{JKKX16}} and {{TCRSTW21}}.
+The document describes each protocol, application considerations, and their security properties.
-The protocol supports optional verifiability with the addition of a non-interactive zero knowledge proof (NIZK).
-This proof demonstrates correctness of the computation, using a known public key that serves as a commitment to the server's private key.
-The document describes the protocol, application considerations, and its security properties.

 ## Change log